ietf-rats-wg/eat/draft-ietf-rats-eat.md

 | 0x03 | IMEI | This is a 14-digit identifier consisting of an 8-digit Type Allocation Code and a 6-digit serial number allocated by the manufacturer, which SHALL be encoded as byte string of length 14 with each byte as the digit's value (not the ASCII encoding of the digit; the digit 3 encodes as 0x03, not 0x33).
 The IMEI value encoded SHALL NOT include Luhn checksum or SVN information.
 See {{ThreeGPP.IMEI}}. |
 {: #ueid-types-table title="UEID Composition Types"}

-UEIDs are not designed for direct use by humans (e.g., printing on the case of a device), so no textual representation is defined.
+There are privacy considerations for UEIDs.
+See {{ueidprivacyconsiderations}}.

+#### Rules for Consuming UEIDs

+For the consumer, UEIDs are simply an opaque identifier up to 33 bytes long.
+The type and internal structure are only of consequence when creating UEIDs.

+All implementations MUST be able to receive UEIDs up to 33 bytes long.
+33 bytes is the longest defined in this document and gives necessary entropy for probabilistic uniqueness.

 The consumer of a UEID MUST treat a UEID as a completely opaque string of bytes and MUST NOT make any use of its internal structure.
-For example, they should not use the OUI part of a type 0x02 UEID to identify the manufacturer of the entity.
-Instead, they should use the "oemid" claim.
-See {{oemid}}.
 The reasons for this are:

 * UEIDs types may vary freely from one manufacturer to the next.

 * New types of UEIDs may be created.
 For example, a type 0x07 UEID may be created based on some other manufacturer registration scheme.

-* The manufacturing process for an entity is allowed to change from using one type of UEID to another.
-For example, a manufacturer may find they can optimize their process by switching from type 0x01 to type 0x02 or vice versa.
+* The manufacturer of an entity is allowed to change from using one type of UEID to another any time they want.

-The type byte is needed to distinguish UEIDs of different types that by chance have the same identifier value, but do not identify the same entity.
-The type byte MUST be treated as part of the opaque UEID and MUST NOT be used to make use of the internal structure of the UEID.
+For example, when the consumer receives a type 0x02 UEID, they should not use the OUI part to identify the manufacturer of the device because not all UEIDs will be of type 0x02 and because that do use type 0x02 the manufacturer might switch to a different type.
+Instead, the consumer should use the "oemid" claim.

+UEIDs are not designed for direct use by humans (e.g., printing on the case of a device), so no textual representation is defined.

 A Device Identifier URN is registered for UEIDs.
 See {{registerueidurn}}.